 Departmental Operations

-This program will start in the fall of 2019.
+This program will start in the spring of 2020.
 We initially anticipate approximately 5-10 students following this course of study each year.
 Within the Department of Medical & Molecular Sciences a core of faculty currently exist, with expertise in medical laboratory science and the graduate core curriculum, to deliver this program.
-In addition, in MMSC department, a tenure-track faculty search is underway (2018) which will add an additional faculty member with expertise in the biomedical sciences.
+In addition, in MMSC department, a tenure-track faculty search is underway (2019) which will add an additional faculty member with expertise in the biomedical sciences.
 These faculty will have primary teaching responsibility for the delivery of this program (Table 3).

 Table 3 - Current Faculty Affiliated with the Program